-When you apply to a guarantee company, you must have an emergency contact information within Japan.
-If you do not have one, please contact office of the Tsukuba Futureship Association for International Student Support.
-(Division of Student Exchange / University Hall building C, 2F, 9P210).
+When you apply to a guarantee company, you must have emergency contact information within Japan.
+If you do not have one, please contact the office of the Tsukuba Futureship Association for International Student Support (Division of Student Exchange).

 You must inform the real estate agency of the date you plan to leave, 1 to 2 months prior to vacating.
 If you inform the agency too close to the date, you might need to pay an extra rent.
 Also, your room should be in the condition as it was when you moved in.
 Make sure you understand the conditions in your contract regarding restoration and termination of contract.

 ○Division of Student Welfare (Welfare and Housing) (Student Plaza 3F)

 【Student Residence Administration Office】

 ○Student Residence Hall except Short Stay House and Global Village

 Hirasuna Administration Office (Hirasuna Community Center 2F)

 TEL : 029-858-0131

 ○Short Stay House

 Global Village Administration Office (Daiwa Lease Community Station 1F)